nvim-focus/focus.nvim/DEMO.md

 # Auto Splitting + Naviagtion Directionally
-Creates a split in direction if the is not one there
+Creates a split in direction if there is not one there

 Otherwise will move to it automatcally